 The Application Process - FAQs for International ApplicantsWho do you consider an “International student” and what application I should use?
-I don’t have strong internet connectivity.
+I do not have reliable internet connectivity.
 Is there another way to apply that is not online?
 Do I have to submit my application and all the supporting documents at the same time?
 What is the official mailing address to mail additional documents to Stonehill College?
 Can I send in supplemental application materials?
 Do you need my transcripts in the original language or in English?
 What do I do if my secondary school or university only provides one official transcript?
 Can I submit my Common Application online and send the school forms by mail?
-My school does not have a guidance counselor.
+My school does not have a university or career counselor.
 Who should complete my school forms for the Common Application?
 How do I know if all of my application materials have been received?
-What is the required TOEFL or IELTS score to attend Stonehill?
 Does Stonehill have an ESL (English as a Second Language) program?
 Does Stonehill require the SAT or ACT?
-If you don’t require SAT scores what are the important factors you consider when making admission decisions?
+If you don’t require SAT scores, what are the important factors you consider when making admission decisions?

 Financial Aid - FAQs for International ApplicantsHow much does it cost to attend Stonehill?
 Does Stonehill College offer Scholarships and Financial Aid to international students?
 What financial documents must I provide?
 How do I apply for merit-based scholarships?
-Does Stonehill offer need-based scholarships to international students?
-If I can’t contribute any money towards my education can Stonehill provide me with financial aid to cover all of my expenses?
-Does Stonehill offer Athletic Scholarship?
+Does Stonehill offer need-based financial assistance to international students?
+Does Stonehill offer Athletic Scholarships?
 Can I work at Stonehill if I am an international student?
 Can I work off campus?
 How can I submit my application fee and deposit?

 Student Visa Information - FAQs for International ApplicantsWhat type of visa do I need to study at Stonehill?
 How do I maintain my visa status?
 I already have a tourist visa.
 Do I need to change that to a student visa?
 Who do I see on campus if I have questions about my I-20 form or F-1 Student Visa?